Male vs Female Cardinals

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.

-The singing you’re hearing isn’t just random chirping.
-It’s purposeful communication.
-Male cardinals are establishing territory boundaries, warning rival males to stay away, and advertising their fitness to potential mates.
-Even when temperatures hover near freezing, their internal clocks are set by daylight, not temperature.
-That’s why you’ll hear them singing vigorously on cold February mornings when other wildlife seems dormant.
+The singing that you hear is not random.
+That is purposeful communication.
+Male cardinals are setting territorial boundaries, telling rival males to keep out of an area, and promoting their potential to mates.
+Even when it is near freezing, their internal clocks are set by daylight and not temperature.
+This is why you hear them singing on cold February mornings while other animals are quiet.

 Why February Stands Out Over Other Months